Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Filipino-Canadian-Demographic-Report/README.md

 [Visualization specific to category 3]

-### Category 4:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the agency to consider the following:

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**